 By Monday afternoon, the fire was still burning mostly uncontrolled with images coming in of jammed highways, flames burning around ski lift chairs, and thick smoke blanketing the lake.
 The Caldor fire is just 14 percent contained, according to CAL Fire.

 Many residents took heed of the evacuation orders and took to the highway—causing a two hour traffic jam on Highway 50 heading east out of Lake Tahoe, according to according to the San Francisco Chronicle.
 The same highway heading west toward San Francisco is closed.
 Pictures of the traffic jam show drivers walking through cars as the vehicles are in absolute gridlock.One man even decided to stand in the middle of a lane and play his violin as he leaned on a Jeep while waiting for traffic to move.

 Strong winds continue to stoke the flames, worrying officials that the fire will push even closer to more residential areas, according to the SF Gate.
 It’s also reached popular ski resorts, like the Sierra-at-Tahoe Mountain Resort.
 Pictures show fires blazing on the ski hills usually covered by snowy powder in the winter.
 Ski lifts are also shown being charred.

 Other facilities have also closed their doors and evacuated.
 The area’s hospitals have already transferred patients to other healthcare centers, according to KCRA.
 California Governor Gavin Newsom even went as far to declare a state of emergency in El Dorado County, where Tahoe is located, on August 17 because of the fire.

+In response, more than 3,500 firefighters have been deployed to fight the flames in the heavy timber and rough terrain.
 “It feels like a new fire every single day," Dakota Brown, a Del Rosa hotshot firefighter told KCRA.
 "Every day seems like a new challenge for us.